Insights & Trends CX Contact Center

 6. Average hold time

-Average hold time measures the average duration a customer spends on hold during an interaction, starting when the customer is placed on hold until they either resume the conversation or the call ends.
+Average hold time measures the average duration a customer spends on hold during an interaction, from the time the customer is placed on hold until they either resume the conversation or the call ends.
 Average hold time is a key indicator of both customer experience and agent efficiency.

 Long hold times often lead to frustration, while short hold times can signify that issues are resolved quickly and effectively.

-You can calculate average hold time by adding the total hold time for all calls and dividing it by the number of calls.
+You can calculate the average hold time by adding the total hold time across all calls and dividing by the number of calls.
 While reducing average hold time is important, it’s also important to balance it with call quality — rushing to shorten hold time can lead to unresolved issues or subpar service.

 Tip to improve average hold time: Invest in an advanced call routing system to connect customers with the right agent quickly and reduce unnecessary transfers.